gexijin/idepGolem/README.md

 ### Get the database

-The data can be retrieved from this link:<http://18.235.92.206:8080/>
+The data can be retrieved from this [here](http://bioinformatics.sdstate.edu/data/).

-Once the data is unzipped, delete the data_go subfolder, which should be replaced by the most recent version from [here](<https://sdsu.box.com/shared/static/y6prfukb8pw796ya00ot2eubm4sb4svq.zip>).
-This contains more demo data files.

 Once all the data is retrieved then unzip the data into a base folder, then set up an environment variable name ```IDEP_DATABASE```